 Childhood Emotional Neglect (CEN) is something observed in so many adult clients I meet every day.
 Yet, most clients I work with have little idea they may be in receipt of such symptoms; after all, CEN is about the dreadful abuse and neglect sometimes reported in the news, isn’t it?

 CEN doesn’t have to mean ‘neglect’ in such media reportable terms.
 It most often isn’t about intentional harm of the child, or a single traumatic event, but in either scenario we are not apportioning blame, for that solves little.
 We are instead exploring causality of emotional dysregulation, and the subsequent behaviours observable in you, the adult today.
 What wasn’t taught?

 [Current parents of young children may wish to consider anything affecting their own parenting styles as a result of their own childhood!]

-Two responses by the parent could be typical and determine, along with the countless other communications over these formative years, how Josh manages emotions, and his subsequent behaviours when he becomes an adult.
+Firstly, we will use ‘Josh’ as an example of how we sometimes manage our child’s distress.
+Josh is eight and comes home from school looking sorry for himself.
+The parent asks Josh “What’s wrong?” to which he replies, somewhat tearfully, that he lost his lunch money during the morning play.
+The two following possible responses by the parent could be typical and determine, along with the countless other communications over these formative years, how Josh manages emotions, and his subsequent behaviours when he becomes an adult…

 In the first example: Josh learns that, for subsequent life problems, it’s probably best to internalise his emotions; to avoid expressing himself and so becomes emotionally dysregulated, bottling up emotion after emotion… until he either causes harm to himself, or others, in a subconscious attempt to manage his emotional constipation!
 He may get ‘explosive’ for little obvious reason, or ‘implode’, withdrawing and becoming depressed and anxious.